fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 ```

-If you add an object to a string, the result is a pretty useless read.
+If you concatenate an object with a string and log it to the console (like in our first example), the result will be pretty useless:

 ```js
 props value is [Object object]